Retiboletus ornatipes

 Retiboletus ornatipes, commonly known as the ornate-stalked bolete or goldstalk, is a species of bolete fungus in the family Boletaceae.
 Originally named Boletus ornatipes by American mycologist Charles Horton Peck in 1878, it was transferred to Retiboletus in 2002.

+The convex cap is 4-20 cm wide and yellow, gray, or brown, staining orangish.
+The stem is 6-12 cm tall and 1-2.5 cm thick.
+The flesh is yellow with a mild to bitter taste.
+The spore print is tannish brown.

+It can be found under oak and beech in eastern North America from July to September.

 One guide lists the species as inedible, while another says it is choice.
+They reportedly tend to be edible if not bitter.